Margaret of Castello: Life

-In 1303 her parents took her one morning to a shrine in the Franciscan church in Castello - where miracles were said to have happened, in hope of a cure for Metola's birth defects.
+In 1303, her parents took her one morning to a shrine in the Franciscan church in Castello - where miracles were said to have happened, in the hope of a cure for Margaret's birth defects.
 When no such miracle happened, her parents abandoned her there.
 But she never came to resent or be bitter over her parents' decision.
 Some women at the church noticed her there.
-The town's poor took her in as one of their own and she was passed to several poor families who helped prisoners and other poor people.
-Metola was soon granted safe haven in a local convent.
-Their lax manner of life, though, soon conflicted with her intense faith and she was expelled from the convent since her fervor was a tacit reproach to the nuns who came to detest her presence.
+The town's poor took her in as one of their own, and she was passed to several poor families who helped prisoners and other poor people.
+Margaret was soon granted safe haven in a local convent.
+Their lax manner of life, though, soon conflicted with Margaret's intense faith, and she was expelled from the convent since her fervour was a tacit reproach to the nuns who came to detest her presence.
 It was after this that she took up residence in the town where the townsfolk resumed caring for her.
 To thank them for their kindness, she opened a small school for the children of the town where she instructed them in the faith and the psalms, which she had learnt during her time with the nuns.
-Metola also looked after the town's children when their parents went to work.
+Margaret also looked after the town's children when their parents went to work.

-In 1303 she came to know the friars from the Dominicans who had become established in the town not long before.
+In 1303, she came to know the Dominican friars who had become established in the town not long before.
 Margaret came under their spiritual guidance and was admitted to the local chapter of the Third Order of Saint Dominic; she received the religious habit of the order.

-Metola died on 12 April 1320 and the crowds at her funeral demanded that she be buried inside the church against the resistance of the parish priest.
-But after a disabled girl was cured at the funeral he allowed for Metola's burial inside.
+Margaret died on 12 April 1320, and the crowds at her funeral demanded that she be buried inside the church against the resistance of the parish priest.
+But after a disabled girl was cured at the funeral, he allowed for Margaret's burial inside.